 Many different materials have been inserted into women’s breasts to increase their size, such as parafin wax, silastic rubber and polyurethane sponges.
 But the silicone elastomer breast implant has emerged as the only FDA approved device for breast augmentation.
 After the breast implant controversy and moratorium in FDA recommends saline breast implants became the primary device for insertions.

 Saline breast implants have a shell made of silicone elastomer; the same shell used for silicone implants.
-These implants are filled with air then shipped sterile for surgery.
+These implants are filled with air and then shipped sterile for surgery.
 In the operating room a fill tube is inserted into the implant valve, the air is removed and the implant is able to be rolled up for insertion.
 It is this ability that permits a 1 inch incision for saline implants versus a 2 inch incision for silicone implants.
 Once the implants have been placed into the breast pocket it is unrolled then filled with sterile saline through a closed system.